 Pepole jumping over the fence to take part in the “30 years after the Wall fell down” party.

-We both were here 30 years ago as well, also on paramedic duty, but we were on different sides of the border that was opening that night.
+We both were here at this bridge 30 years ago as well, also on paramedic duty, but we were on different sides of the border that was opening that night.

 The main purpose of the Hohenschönhausen prison was to force the prisoner to testify, acting mainly under great psychological pressure.
 The prison was so well hidden that it was discovered several months after reunification.